ITU-BDSA23-GROUP9/Chirp/docs/report.md

 * If the PR for the issues gets approved, it is merged into the main-branch.
 If this is the case the issue can be closed and moved to the 'Done' coloumn.

 ## How to make _Chirp!_ work locally
 Firstly, open a command prompt.
 From here, navigate to the folder in which you want the project to be, and run the command: `git clone https://github.com/ITU-BDSA23-GROUP9/Chirp.git`.
-Afterwards, navigate to the Chirp folder by running the command `cd Chirp`, and then run the command `code .` to open VS Code.

-When in VS Code, navigate to src/Chirp.Web by running the command `cd src/Chirp.Web/`, and then start the application by running the command `dotnet run`.
+Afterwards, navigate to the Chirp folder by running the command `cd Chirp`.
+Afterward, navigate to src/Chirp.Web by running the command `cd src/Chirp.Web/`, and then start the application by running the command `dotnet run`.

 ## How to run test suite locally
 Firstly, open a command prompt.
-Navigate to the folder in which the Chirp! application is, and then run the command `code .` to open VS Code.
+Navigate to the folder in which the Chirp! application is.
 When standing in the root folder, simply run the command `dotnet test` to run all tests.
 If you want to run tests for individidual parts of the system, run the command `cd test` to go to the test directory, and then go into an individual directory, for example by running `cd Chirp.Core.Tests/`, and then running the command `dotnet test`.

 # Ethics